ZahraaTawfeeq/RecipeShelf/README.md

 ## Getting Started

--

-OR
-1. Create folder for your project and cd into it
+1. Create folder for the project and cd into it

 2. Perform the following commands in the command line: